Dreamer (2005 film)

 Dreamer (also known as Dreamer: Inspired by a True Story) is a 2005 American sports drama film written and directed by John Gatins in his directorial debut.
 It is inspired by the true story of an injured Thoroughbred racehorse named Mariah's Storm.
-The film stars Kurt Russell, Kris Kristofferson, Elisabeth Shue and Dakota Fanning.
+The film stars Kurt Russell, Dakota Fanning, Kris Kristofferson, Freddy Rodriguez, Luis Guzmán, Elisabeth Shue, and David Morse.

 Dreamer premiered at the Toronto International Film Festival on September 10, 2005, and was theatrically released in the United States by DreamWorks Pictures on October 21, 2005.
 The film received mixed reviews from critics, and earned $39.5 million on a $32 million budget.
 It also received a Critics' Choice Award nomination for Best Family Film.

 Plot

 Ben Crane, a horse trainer, neglects his precocious daughter Cale while he pours his heart into the care of the horses that he trains.
 Determined to make good on an overdue promise, Cale prods him to take her along to work and succeeds.
 Soñador, a horse that is to race that day, refuses to leave her stall.
 Ben mentions that one of her legs feels warm, but his boss, Palmer, tells him to get Soñador on the track.
 During the race, the horse injures herself severely that Palmer demands that she be put down.
 Having Cale along and not wanting her to see this, Ben strikes a bargain with Palmer and becomes the new owner of the wounded horse, but he loses his job as a result.
 With no job and facing foreclosure on his property, he decides to breed Soñador, nicknamed Sonya, who gets a cast on her injured leg and begins to recover.

 Cale, having fallen in love with Soñador, sneaks out to the barn at night to see her.
 She then sneaks over to see her grandfather, 'Pop', Ben's dad, who loves teaching her about horses.
 They go to a farm to pick a stallion to breed with Soñador, but the stud fee is too high.
 Pop gives Ben some money to use to breed, and Ben reluctantly takes it.
-But before they can breed, the vet tests Soñador and finds out she is unable to have a foal.
+But before they can breed, the vet tests Soñador and finds out she is infertile.